Gynko/blognode/README.md

 # 1. Installing

 1. cd into the root folder (/blog)
-2. Install the dependencies of the client and the server at the same time
+2. Install the dependencies of the client and the server at the same time with

 ```bash
 npm run install
 ```

-3. Build the react app and start the node server
+3. Build the react app and start the node server with

 ```bash
 npm run deploy